JamesYang-7/VolumeRenderer/README.md

 - Ninja

 #### Command Line
-On Windows, this should be done in a Developer Command Prompt for VS
+On Windows, this should be done in a Developer Command Prompt.
+First install VS2022 and search for "x64 native tools command prompt" in the start menu.
 ```
 cmake -B build -G Ninja
 cmake --build build
+cd build
+vol_renderer.exe
 ```

 #### VSCode